tiagojsag/playbook/guidelines/slack-guidelines.md

 ## Channel Life Cycle

 Anyone can create a channel.
-There is a list of current channels in [this doc](https://docs.google.com/spreadsheets/d/18FrEu9G8pH7LSe13YnwxfZusUDzsbuzk5wFOT7La4Xc/edit#gid=0), it is updated monthly.
+There is a list of current channels in [this doc](https://docs.google.com/spreadsheets/d/18FrEu9G8pH7LSe13YnwxfZusUDzsbuzk5wFOT7La4Xc/edit#gid=0), it is updated monthly with a manual trigger.

 ### Guidelines to add a new channel: